Distributor Business: The Owner's Scorecard

 4. Fleet Appearance/Maintenance:

-D. Does a vehicle replacement plan exist, including sufficient back-up equipment to handle emergencies?
+IV.
+Does a vehicle replacement plan exist, including sufficient backup equipment to handle emergencies?

 1. Inventory Management:

 I. Do you properly rotate warehouse stock which is monitored by code date that is posted in front of each pallet row?

 I. Do you submit orders in accordance with major supplier ordering and shipping policies?